 4. Do I Buy Rollerblades Online or Shop In-store?

-Sizing issues aren’t uncommon when buying rollerblades, particularly when buying online.Why shop online when you could walk into a store and try on different sizes of a model for the perfect fit?
+Sizing issues aren’t uncommon when buying rollerblades, particularly when buying online.
+But why shop online when you could walk into a store and try on different sizes of a model for the perfect fit?

-In most cases, people don’t have the time to shop in-store.
+In most cases, though, people don’t have the time to shop in-store.
 Or, they may not live near a skate shop.
 But the most prevalent reason people buy rollerblades online is the frequent mouthwatering discounts.

-5. Extendable Rollerblades
+5. Are the Rollerblades Extendable?

-Typically, you can extend the skates up 5 sizes.
+Typically, you can extend the skates up to 5 sizes.
 You can find extendable inline skates for adults as well as extendable rollerblades for kids.

 6. Every Beginner Inline Skater Needs to Stop

 Beginners shouldn’t pick skates they’d have trouble bringing to a stop.
-And that’s where good brakes come in.
-Quality brakes help you slow down or even stop abruptly in some emergency.
+And that’s where good skate brakes come in.
+Quality brakes help you slow down for safety or even stop abruptly in some emergency.

-7. What About Brands?
+7. What About Rollerblade Brands?

 8. Frame Type and Cuff Height

-Aluminum frames are lighter, have greater endurance and strength while enabling serious power transfer/torque.
+Aluminum frames are lighter and have greater endurance and strength while enabling serious power transfer.
 Additionally, metal frames tend to have a longer lifespan.

 But metal frames can drive the cost up considerably.
 Advanced inline skates tend to have a super lightweight carbon frame, though, that’s why they’re significantly pricier.

-Carbon cuffs are high-quality parts that provide loads of stiffness, which is why you find them on roller skates for hockey players as well as roller derby, aggressive or race skates.
+Carbon cuffs are high-quality parts that provide loads of stiffness.
+That’s why you find such cuffs on inline skates for hockey players, aggressive inline skates, and speed skates.
 But plastic cuffs aren’t necessarily low quality.

 9. Purpose and Skating Skill-Level

-10. Pricing and Value
+10. Skate Price and Value

 Most insanely cheap inline skates suck at almost everything.
 You’ll likely hate them within weeks of owning them.
 Quality typically improves as the price point moves up.

-Best Beginners Inline Skating Blades?
+Best Beginners Inline Skates Overall?